openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The value produced is the floating-point difference of the two value operands and has the same type as the operands.
+The value produced is the floating-point difference of the two value arguments and has the same type as the arguments.

 '``llvm.experimental.constrained.fmul``' Intrinsic